Outerspatial 2-complexes: Extending the class of outerplanar graphs to three dimensions: Introduction

 \section{Introduction}

-An important class of planar graphs are \emph{outerplanar graphs}, those graphs with plane embeddings having a face containing all vertices.
-Kuratowski's characterisation of planar graphs in terms of excluded minors implies a characterisation of outerplanar graphs in terms of excluded minors.
+An important class of planar graphs is the class of \emph{outerplanar graphs}, those graphs with plane embeddings having a face containing all vertices.
+Kuratowski's\footnote{Wagner's characterisation is stated in terms of minors while Kuratowski characterisation is stated in terms of subdivisions.
+They are equivalent, but since Kuratowski result comes first, we refer to either statement as Kuratowski's theorem.} characterisation of planar graphs in terms of excluded minors implies a characterisation of outerplanar graphs in terms of excluded minors.

 This paper is part of a project aiming to extend theorems from planar graph theory to three dimensions.
-The starting point for this is \cite{JC1}.
+The starting point of this project is \cite{JC1}.
 In there a three-dimensional analogue of Kuratowski's theorem was proved: embeddability of simply connected 2-complexes in the 3-sphere was characterised by excluded \lq space minors\rq.
 O-joung Kwon asked\footnote{In private communication.} whether a similar result is true for a natural higher dimensional analogue of outerplanar graphs.

 One of the equivalent definitions for a graph to be outerplanar is that the $1$-dimensional cone over it is planar.
 We will take this definition one dimension higher and will call a $2$-complex \emph{outerspatial} if the $2$-dimensional cone over it is embeddable in $\mathbb{R}^3$.
-Hence outerspatial 2-complexes are the natural generalisation of outerplanar graphs to three dimensions.
-They form a subclass of embeddable 2-complexes and hence by the theorem above being outerspatial can be characterised by excluded space minors.
-However, the description of the excluded minors obtained in this way seems overly complicated.
-In this paper we compute the excluded minors directly for locally 2-connected 2-complexes, deriving a much simpler description.
+Hence outerspatial $2$-complexes are the natural generalisation of outerplanar graphs to three dimensions.
 The main result of this paper answers the above mentioned question of O-joung Kwon affirmatively, and is the following.

-\begin{thm} A locally $2$-connected simple $2$-complex $C$ is outerspatial if and only if it does not contain a surface of positive genus or a space minor with a link graph that is not outerplanar. \end{thm}
+\begin{thm} A locally $2$-connected\footnote{For a definition of locally $2$-connected look at \autoref{l2c}} simple $2$-complex~$C$ is outerspatial if and only if it does not contain a surface of positive genus or a space minor with a link graph that is not outerplanar. \end{thm}

 The obstructions given in the theorem above are necessary: firstly, the torus has genus one and any $2$-complex homeomorphic to a torus is not outerspatial by \autoref{a-sphere-cone} below.
 Secondly, cones over non-outerplanar graphs have link graphs that are not outerplanar and thus are not outerspatial $2$-complexes by \autoref{link_outerplanar} below.